If you really want to know the truth I think the happiest people might be those not always working so hard to be happy.

 Or maybe it’s just that the truly happy people don’t take everything so seriously.
 Happy people often have blue collar jobs.
 Or what many consider “mundane” jobs.
 They live in middle-class homes.
 Love their families.

 They aren’t obsessed with status.
 Aren’t obsessed with making trophy children.
 Status symbols like European cars and designer bags and top universities and look-where-we-went-for-vacation-Christmas-cards don’t mean much.

-All that crap means too much to me.
+All that crap sometimes means too much to me.
 I hate to admit it to you, but it really does.

 I met this mechanic guy a few weeks ago.
 His name is Bud.
 He’s probably around 60.
 He works for this random muffler shop where I had to take my Prius because the Toyota dealership wanted $3,000 to fix it.

 I knew his name was Bud because he wore one of those mechanic uniform shirts with a name tag.

 I could never understand why mechanics wear those uniform mechanic shirts with name tags.
 It’s not like being a cop or nurse.
 Cops and nurses require that everyone around them know that they’re a cop or a nurse.
 When you go to an auto garage, you always know who the mechanics are.
 Anyway, I don’t know why they always have those uniform mechanic shirts or those name tags.